Rankings: Maine vs. Other States

 Energy Costs

-Maine ranks #30 for energy consumption per capita, but ranks #18 highest for energy expenditures per capita.
+Maine ranks #34 for energy consumption per capita, but ranks #15 highest for energy expenditures per capita.
+Maine residents account for 0.4% of U.S. energy consumption, but 0.7% of U.S. energy expenditures.

-Maine ranks #45 for energy production and net electricity generation, and #5 highest for average residential electricity prices.
+Maine ranks #4 highest for average residential electricity prices.

 Tax Burden